 A fire in your home or business can cause serious and quite expensive problems.
 Our Florida property damage attorneys recommend seeking legal counsel when your Florida insurance company refuses to pay on your claim or offers you mere pennies on the dollar.

-How Can I Dispute a First Party Sewer Damage Claim in Florida?
+How Can I Dispute a First Party Fire Damage Claim in Florida?

 If you have a first-party claim in Florida and your insurance company refuses to pay your claim, there a few ways to dispute your claim.